-As a manufacturer of an item that incorporates glass and crystal into a finished product, it is important that we provide our customers with a bit of information regarding the types of chandelier crystals on the market today.
-However, in order to understand crystal, one must understand the difference between glass and crystal
+As a manufacturer of an item that incorporates glass and crystal into a finished product, it is important that we provide our customers information regarding the types of chandelier crystals on the market today.
+However, in order to understand crystal, one must understand the difference between glass and crystal.

 The compound that gives crystal the most sparkle is lead oxide.
 The addition of lead oxide to glass raises its refractive index, thus causing a greater "prism effect.
 Precision and highly detailed glass cutting machines exploit these properties to create a brilliant, sparkling effect as each cut and facet reflects and transmits light through the object.

 The meaning of crystal versus glass changes according to the country.
 The word "crystal" means, in most of the western world, the presence of lead ( lead oxide).
 In the European Union, only glass products containing at least 24% of lead oxide may be referred to as "lead crystal".
 Products with less lead oxide, or glass products with other metal oxides used in place of lead oxide, must be labeled as "crystalline glass."